danse/collection/README.md

 Given *n* samples, taken at *n* equal intervals over time, it computes at any interval as many averages as the points collected to that moment.
-Thus at the end, there are be as many averages as the sum of numbers from *1* to *n*.
+Thus at the end, there will be as many averages as the sum of numbers from *1* to *n*.

 Every average is visually encoded as follows: